 Mescaline poses little risk to the body.
 While there are side effects, there have never been any reported deaths caused by mescaline directly.

 The LD50 of mescaline in humans is reported to be approximately 880 mg/kg .

 That’s an extremely high dose.
-The average-sized human (140 lbs) would need to take nearly 60,000 milligrams of mescaline.
+The average-sized human (140 lbs) would need nearly 60,000 milligrams of mescaline.
 This is about 300 times the standard psychoactive dose.

 For example, vomiting was only reported in one patient.
 The most common side-effect was agitation and tachycardia (rapid heart rate).

 Psychologically, there are some other risks to using mescaline.
-The potential to lead to ego-death and side-effects like paranoia and anxiety could cause other mental health side effects.
+The potential to lead to ego death, and side effects like paranoia and anxiety could cause other mental health effects.

-However, this is just in theory — there have been several studies published already that have shown that psychedelics, including mescaline, have a very low risk for causing mental health disorders — even after a “bad trip.”
+However, this is just in theory — several studies have already published that psychedelics, including mescaline, have a very low risk of causing mental health disorders even after a “bad trip” .

 In fact, this study cited above found a lower incidence of mental health disorders in people who have used psychedelics.

 Nevertheless, it’s important to follow the responsible use of psychedelics guidelines when using any psychoactive substances.

 The intention you have going into the experience plays a major role in whether the substance will be helpful or harmful.